sous-chefs/visualstudio/README.md

 # Optional Recipes

 ## install_update
-Installs VS 2012 SP4 from the VS2012.4.iso.
-Add this to your runlist to update to the latest VS2012 SP.
-By default you must place the iso in the same folder as the VS 2012 iso.
+Installs VS updates from the corresponding VS update ISO that is publicly downloadable from Microsoft.
+Add this to your runlist to update all versions of VS in your installs attribute array.
+By default you must place the iso in the same folder as the main VS ISO since they all share the same source attribute.

-## install_updateweb
-Same as above but it uses the web downloader.

 ## install_vsto
 Installs the Microsoft Office Developer Tools for VS2012.
 Add this to your runlist if you need Office development tools for Office plugin development.
+Other versions of VS are not currently supported and will log a Chef warning.

 ## LWRP